 Getting Started with Airtable Automations

-Use Airtable as a universal bridge – send data from your CRM, LMS, event form, or any other system into a table, and Certifier will issue credentials for each new record.
+Use Airtable as a universal bridge – send data from your CRM, LMS, event form, or even your API directly into a table, where Certifier will automatically issue credentials for every new record added.

-⚠️ Important: Regardless of your workflow, we recommend starting with our template or an empty table.
-Only add records with actual recipients' data after activating the Automation.
+⚠️ Important: Regardless of your workflow, we recommend starting with an empty table.
+Only add records with the actual recipients' data after activating the Automation.

 How Airtable Automations Work

-• Trigger – The event that starts the automation.
-Here, it’s when a new record is added to the Live Table.
+Trigger – The event that starts the automation.
+Here, it’s when a new record is added to the Table.

 Step-by-Step Setup